 If this is the case, you may want to encourage speech and language development during some “heavy lifting” tasks.
 Literally….heavy lifting!
 Have your child move “heavy (relative to their strength)” blocks or buckets of water while trying some language elicitation techniques.
 You can build a fort or water plants and work on language at the same time!
-A busy child will exert their excess energy during the “heavy lifting” task and then will be able to attend to speech and language development
+A busy child will exert their excess energy during the “heavy lifting” task and then will be able to attend to speech and language goals.

 You can also work on speech and language development during meals.
 At mealtime, a child has to sit and attend for a few minutes at least!
 Refer to this our page for ideas to try.